-The best way to determine if your pepper spray has expired is to test it.
+The best way to determine if your product has expired is to test it.
 This can be done every six months.
 Simply spray one small burst outdoors to ensure it sprays with accuracy and enough force.
 If it does not, you need to purchase a new canister.

 How do I know when to use pepper spray?

-Many consumers are reluctant to actually use pepper spray, so it needs to be said that you should use the pepper spray any time that you feel that your life is in danger.
+Many consumers are reluctant to actually use it, so it needs to be said that you should use it any time that you feel that your life is in danger.
 This is a personal defense tool and it is meant to help you get out of a situation where you feel threatened.
 As soon as you feel threatened and don’t believe you will be able to get away, use the spray.
 You don’t want to wait too long, as you may lose your chance to use the spray at all.
-The good news is that pepper spray is not deadly, so spraying too soon will not harm the individual long term and will allow you to get to safety.
+The good news is that these products are not deadly, so spraying too soon will not harm the individual long term and will allow you to get to safety.